barryclark/jekyll-now/_posts/2016-5-14-Add-Tab-to-Navigation-Menu.md

 reason this page is not automatically generated in Jekyll.

 ### Solution
-I looked into several blogs, GitHub source codea poked into Stackflow for the solution.
+I looked into several blogs, GitHub source code and poked into Stackflow for the solution.
 Fortunately there is a work around.
 Here are the steps to add tag in every post and generate tag page:

 Add *tags.html* page in root directory: This page displays tag names for every tag on the site in sorted order.
 Every tag name is hyperlinked to the site which contains of the tag name.